codemanas/cm-blocks-docs/docs/accordion.md

 #### Dimensions
 Under the Dimensions, options for margin is given.
 You can control the margin of individuals accordion items.

-The remaining header and content settings include the options for text color and background color of both header and content
+There is an option available for customizing the text color and background color separately for headings and content, enabling control over these settings for each individual item.